JanNeuendorf/SVC16/specification/specification.typ

 Everything contained in this project is provided under the _MIT License_.
 Do with it whatever you want.

-One think we would ask is that if you distribute a modified version that is incompatible with the specifications, you make it clear that it has breaking changes.
+One think we would ask is that if you distribute an emulator that is incompatible with the specifications, you make it clear that it has breaking changes.

 = Example Program